-Playing the Dating Game
+Chapter 7 Playing the Dating Game

 - Scheduling activities

 - ▶ Viewing Office Live calendars

-- ▶ Using the Task List
+- Using the Task List

-- ► Making notes
+- Making notes

-- ► Sharing your calendar
+- Sharing your calendar

-he Basic Office Live subscription comes equipped with a personal calendar.
+The Basic Office Live subscription comes equipped with a personal calendar.
 In this chapter, I show you how to schedule activities with your contacts, how to view those activities and modify them if necessary.
 You also get a handle on the intricacies of navigating through the various Office Live calendars - and on how to create Tasks, Reminders, and Notes Lists to keep you on top of your activities.
 Finally, you discover the joy of sharing your calendar with others.